kajinic/DTUR101/README.md

 ### Aim

-The aim of 'Introduction to Applied Data Analysis with R' is to introduce the [The R Project for Statistical Computing](https://www.r-project.org/) and the [Tidyverse framework](https://www.tidyverse.org/) to tidy, transform, visualise, model and communicate our data in the context of wet-lab bio-engineering.
+The aim of 'Introduction to Applied Data Analysis with R' is to introduce the [The R Project for Statistical Computing](https://www.r-project.org/) and the [Tidyverse framework](https://www.tidyverse.org/) to tidy, transform, visualise, analyse, model and communicate our data in the context of wet-lab bio-engineering.
 The course will run as a PhD+ course and participants are eligeble to collect 2.5 ECTS points.

 ### Teacher